nwaldispuehl/interval-music-compositor/en/feedback_support.markdown

 ### Microsoft Windows

 * On Windows (64 bit), if it is not possible to generate long compilations even there is enough RAM, most likely the 32 bit version of Java is currently active.
 Use the 64 bit version of Java to start the program.
+* On the first start of the program a security warning might occur due to missing digital signature.
+If the program has been downloaded from the official website it can be ignored.
+To start the program anyway click on 'Run anyway', or 'More Information' and then the 'Run' button, depending on your Windows version.